wewefel/Sustainability_Webscraper/README.md

 * The current text classification model used ONLY detects environmental claims.
   * Topics such as charity/donations, governance, activism, and more may not be scraped if they are not also about the environment.
-  * I have a few ideas on how to fix this, but they have not been implemented yet (4/26/2024).
+  * WILL SOON BE FIXED WITH ESG-BERT, JUST GIVE ME TIME.
 * Only scrapes one company at a time.
-  * Eventually, the script will be able to take a list of company names (or maybe dictionary so we use a {company_name: company_website} format).
+  * Eventually, the script will be able to execute a list of company names at once.
-    * Probably create a new .txt file for each company.
+    * Create single .csv file for all companies in batch.
-* Needs more testing.